bob123456678/TrainControl/Readme.md

     - Locomotive management improvements
         - Added notes feature to locomotives (Control+N).
 This can be used to save arbitrary information such as the last lubrication date, etc.
         - Consolidated "rename" and "change address" options into a single right-click menu entry.
 Added keyboard shortcut (Control+R)
-    - Improved occasional UI initialization error on startup
+    - Fixed occasional UI initialization error on startup
     - Improved error logging

 * v2.1.5 [6/1/24]